apptainer/singularity-userdocs/reproducible_scif_apps.rst

     fortune is the best app

-Ask for help for all apps, without knowing in advance what they are:
+A simple loop can be used to ask for help from all apps (without asking in advance what they are):

 .. code-block:: none